OfriShapira/heapsort-ness/README.md

 # Heap Sort for Ness
 Course assignment - find and implement in C# a sorting algorithm with better time complexity than O(n^2)

-## What is the heap sort algorithm?
+## What is the Heap Sort algorithm?
 A heap is an ordered binary tree.
 A max heap is a heap with a restriction that the value of the parent node is greater than the value of the child node.
 For this algorithm implementation, we will use 2 main functions: